Well, I was certainly wrong about this prediction..

 Back around when OotP came out, I already suspected that everyone who blindly followed that particular scenario was probably barking at the moon.

 Of course at that point I also wouldn’t have been surprised if the Death Eaters got closed down before Voldemort did, too.
 Although by the end of the book it didn’t seem to be happening very quickly or very publicly.
 Obviously the other shoe on that issue hadn’t fallen yet.
-But I would no longer have been so surprised if Rowling had chosen to confound expectations and simply turned out not to go anywhere near any “Battle of Hogwarts”.
+But I would no longer have been all that surprised if Rowling had chosen to confound expectations and simply turned out not to go anywhere near any “Battle of Hogwarts”.

 Of course, up to that point, I’d also held off from making a lot of actual predictions on the subject, and the ones I had stuck my neck out with were the kind that were as likely to be wrong as not.
 So I wasn’t too surprised to end up with egg on my face over this one.